sushiroll4093/clone/Quick-Start.md

 ~/canvas$ yarn install --pure-lockfile
 ```

-If you're on OS X Mavericks or Yosemite and hit an error with the thrift gem, you might have to set the following bundler flag and then run bundle install again (see https://issues.apache.org/jira/browse/THRIFT-2219):
+If you're on macOS Mavericks or macOS Yosemite and hit an error with the thrift gem, you might have to set the following bundler flag and then run bundle install again (see https://issues.apache.org/jira/browse/THRIFT-2219):

 ```
 ~/canvas$ bundle config build.thrift --with-cppflags='-D_FORTIFY_SOURCE=0'